LEE-HYUNSANG/UPBIT_ML/doc/config.md

 This file has been removed.
 Pending order status is now recorded directly in `f2_f2_realtime_buy_list.json` using the `pending` flag.

 ## f3_f3_order_config.json
-This file has been removed.
-Retry counts and quantity defaults are now built into the code.
+This file has been removed. `OrderExecutor` skips loading the file when `config_path` is `None` or the path does not exist.
+Retry counts and default quantities are now provided directly by the code.

 ## f6_buy_settings.json
 Buy order settings controlled via the web UI.
 It stores `ENTRY_SIZE_INITIAL`,